Certified Translation of Foreign Language Documents Translated during e-Discovery

 Here it is also important to mention the business records exception to the hearsay rule.
 Essentially what this exception could mean for your trial prep is that you will have to go through a series of foundational questions with your witness in order to establish the accuracy of legal the translation.
 For example, this questioning could be used to establish that the witness does in fact speak the foreign language at issue and that it is common practice for them to maintain regularly recorded business records in that language (such as email communications, for example).

 Also, as a general reminder, whenever you offer a foreign language document into evidence, you must include both the original document, the translation and the translator’s affidavit.
-Failure to do so could put any favorable decision at risk for appeal on the grounds of failure to offer evidence in English.
+Failure to provide certified document translation could put any favorable decision at risk for appeal on the grounds of failure to offer evidence in English.
 More so, without the legal document translation, the jury will most likely find the document useless in their deliberations – unless you get lucky and a native speaker happens to be on the panel (but don’t count on it!).

 Instruct the Jury